 Different Salesforce Field Types

 Every field within Salesforce has a defined data type.
-When these fields are created in Salesforce, you are prompted to choose its data type such as String, TextArea, Number, PickList, etc. It’s important to understand that these fields expect data of a certain type.
+When these fields are created in Salesforce, you are prompted to choose their data type, such as String, TextArea, Number, PickList, etc. It’s important to understand that these fields expect data of a certain type.

 ||A compound data type that contains address field data